 If the number of employees in a particular function/team is being reduced, a selection exercise will be required.
 Employees in the pool must be scored against selection criteria.
 Those with the lowest scores will be selected for redundancy.
 It is for the employer to establish the selection criteria.
 They must be objective to avoid exposure to allegations of discrimination.

 Employers must consult with individuals about their potential redundancy before final decisions are made.
 Collective consultation is no substitute for individual consultation, so this needs to be done even in cases where collective consultation applies.
 For further information on individual consultation, see our blog on this topic below.Fair redundancies - Top 10 tips for employers: Part 1 - Individual Consultation

 Is there an enhanced redundancy package on offer?
 If so, employers could make this subject to signing a settlement agreement.
-If you are a senior executive at risk of redundancy, see our blog on top 10 tips for negotiating an exit below.Redundancy because of COVID-19 - top 10 tips for senior executives negotiating an exit
+If you are a senior executive at risk of redundancy, see our blog on top 10 tips for negotiating an exit below.Top 10 tips for senior executives negotiating an exit

 Partner and Head of Department

 Professional Support Lawyer